season-7/Star-Hotel/README.md

 This is a sample website for the Star Hotel.

-1. Has a Home page which is a landing to more pages on the website
+1. It has an Home page which is a landing to more pages on the website
 2. Reservations Page allows the user to make a reservation
 3. Gallery page features some of the scenic sites in the hotel
 4. offers Page has special discounts for rooms and holding weddings.